My-UofE/Workshop02-Instructions/README.md

 System.out.println("d1 equals d2: " + (d1 == d2) );
 ```

-When I run this code the test evaluates to `false` (even though for me they both display as the same value!).
+When I run this code the test evaluates to `false` even though mathematically the exact calculation results should match.
 It is important to remember that even neglibly small differences can affect a test comparing the values of floating point numbers.

 For this reason while we may use an equality test on integer values, we avoid them for floating point numbers.
 Instead code similar to the following can be used to check if floating point numbers store the same value to a given tolerance.